 Is It the Doorbell Button?

 Most doorbell systems are very reliable.
-Wired doorbell systems can last for decades without having any problems.
+Wired doorbell systems can last for decades without any problems.
 (Old crank doorbells were pretty reliable, too, but they’re so old now that most have quit working by now.)
 When the bell stops working, it’s usually the doorbell itself, which can become worn by constant use.
 For a wired doorbell system, unscrew the doorbell from the wall.

 Typically, this just involves two screws.
 You might also have to cut away caulk or excess paint from around the doorbell.
 If you have multiple doorbells detach them all.
 When you pull the doorbell away from the wall, you’ll see two wires connected to the back.